 A baby (brutally murdered in a fit of rage by Big Harpe) still cries from the attic room on occasion.

 An entity of a man with a top hat who has been described as sinister has appeared to the living.
-He could be a murder victim, or perhaps is one of the outlaws himself.
+He could be a murder victim or perhaps is one of the outlaws himself.
 The waiters and waitresses feel that he has an evil persona.
-Perhaps he is just angry for being killed.
-He is also seen wearing a dark jacket, pants and a black-tie string.
+Perhaps he is just angry about being killed.
+He is also seen wearing a dark jacket, pants, and a black-tie string.
 Sometimes he appears behind people getting their pictures taken by the fireplace where the bodies were found.

 Dishes have been thrown around in an aggressive manner, and in the mirror in one of the upstairs bedrooms, the face of a man is sometimes seen.

 Hare is believed to be responsible for murdering over 100 people along the trace.
 He claimed to see a phantom white horse.
-Natchez Under-the-Hill was old Riverbank area which was home to many outlaws who attacked travelers on the trace, including Hare.
+Natchez Under-the-Hill was an old riverbank area that was home to many outlaws who attacked travelers on the trace, including Hare.
 Hare was literate and kept a journal.